shanebarakat/python-github-ci-pipeline/blog_post/tutorial.md

 !!This tutorial is still under heavy construction!!

-A working version of the CI pipeline described in this tutorial is available in the public github repository https://github.com/J-sephB-lt-n/python-github-ci-pipeline - you can fork this repo and try it out for yourself.
+A working version of the CI pipeline described in this tutorial is available in the public github repository https://github.com/J-sephB-lt-n/python-github-ci-pipeline (you can fork this repo and try it out for yourself).
 Everything will work even if you are using a free GitHub account, as long as your fork is a public repository.

 ## Contents